cgagner/vscode-moos-ivp-editor/README.md

 ## Extension Settings

 This extension currently doesn't have any settings.
-However, that is expected to change in the furture.
+However, that is expected to change in the future.
 This section will be updated when settings have been added.

 ## Known Issues